 “I’m seeing a reduction in the stigma with the different efforts, but it’s not a process that will end,” Gerry says. “(It’s like) this is Day One, and people need to wake up every single day, because the stigma is decreasing, but we need to minimize it so much more.”

-“I want people in Eagle County to know there’s hope.
+“I want people in Eagle and Summit Counties to know there’s hope.
 All they have to do is open up.”